Configuring Default Playback Device in Windows 11 – Step-by-Step Guide 2026

 How do I set Bluetooth headphones as the default playback device?

-Connect your Bluetooth headphones via Settings and Bluetooth and devices, then open the Sound output panel from the Quick Settings taskbar and click on your headphones under Output device to select them as the default.
+Connect your Bluetooth headphones via Settings and Bluetooth and devices, then press Win + A to open Quick Settings, click the arrow next to the volume slider, and click on your headphones under Output device to select them as the default.

 What is the difference between default device and default communication device?